 - His theory challenged the common belief of the people in his time, that God has created all forms of life.

 - No one had ever accepted anything contradictory to the statement of creation, as it was considered the most basic concept in science.
-Darwin shocked everyone by giving an explanation against this very foundation.
+Darwin shocked everyone by explaining this very foundation.

 31. Charles Darwin Experiments